harshadajagtap25/Pepper-Fry-Clone/README.md

 ## Pepper-Fry-Clone
 # Collaborator :
 This is a collaborative Project from Masai School in the Construct Week by FW-16 batch students.
 We are six members of the team:
 1. Abusalem
 2. Akhil
 3. Alim
 4. Bhushan
 5. Harshada
 6. Rupesh

-# info :
+# Information :
 Firstly let’s know about Pepperfry.
 It is an Indian online marketplace for furniture and home décor.
 The company was formed by Ex-eBay executives Ambareesh Murty and Ashish Shah.
 They started Pepperfry in Mumbai in 2012.
 The company is headquartered in Mumbai, Maharashtra, and operates as a subsidiary of Trendsutra Platform Services Private Limited.

 # Challenges :